What to know about moving home after living abroad

 Alas, now I’m no longer the foreigner in the room.

 When we lived abroad we always made a point of exploring the city we lived in because it was new to us.
-Since moving home I’m ashamed to say we haven’t really explored Ireland at all, obviously COVID has a lot to do with that.
+Since moving home after living abroad I’m ashamed to say we haven’t really explored Ireland at all!

 I think it’s different moving to your home country, because you think ‘ah I’ve been there before’ so you don’t bother with the day-trips to other towns/scenic places as much.
-In 2021 that will certainly have to change!
+This year that will certainly have to change!

 Someone said to me before we moved home “you have to see it as a new adventure rather than just ‘a move home’ and that has really stuck with me.

-I remember for a good 10 years (that’s how long I was abroad), I craved things that are everyday to you – Galaxy chocolate, McDonnells curry sauce, Tanora and so many others.
-The cost of buying these ‘international food items’ as they’re labelled in the supermarkets abroad is extortionate.
+I remember for a good 10 years (that’s how long I was abroad), I craved things that are every day to you – Galaxy chocolate, McDonnell’s curry sauce, Tanora, and so many others.
+The cost of buying these ‘international food items’ as they’re labeled in supermarkets abroad is extortionate.

 After a few months at home, my cupboards are filled with these cravings for fear I’ll run out.